vasilakisfil/Introspected-REST/README.md

 ### 10.3.
 Method of transport
 The server can describe the meta-data of a resource in the response body of the `OPTIONS` request.
-The reason we choose `OPTIONS` here is because this method has been historically used for getting informtation on methods supported on a specific resource.
+The reason we choose `OPTIONS` here is because **this method has been historically used for getting informtation on methods supported on a specific resource**.

+Specifically **the (HTTP) RFC mentions that this method should be used to determine the capabilities of the server, for that particular resource** so we feel **HTTP OPTIONS is a perfect match for API introspection**.

 > The OPTIONS method requests information about the communication
 > options available for the target resource, at either the origin